jwe4ec/ttt-p1-main-analysis/README.md

 ### Code

-Initial network analyses were run by [Sebastian Castro-Alvarez](https://github.com/secastroal) and [Laura Bringmann](https://github.com/LauraBringmann) using code in the `from_sebastian/` folder.
+Initial network analyses were run by [Sebastian Castro-Alvarez](https://github.com/secastroal) and [Laura Bringmann](https://github.com/LauraBringmann) using code in TODO.
 Analyses were revised by Josip Razum and [Jeremy Eberle](https://github.com/jwe4ec).

 **TODO: Jeremy to document scripts**